Deke Sharon

-Deke Sharon (born December 12, 1967) is an American singer, arranger, composer, director, producer, author, coach, pioneer, and teacher of a cappella music, and is one of the leaders and promoters of the contemporary a cappella community.
-He has been referred to as "the father of contemporary a cappella" and "the godfather of a cappella".
+Deke Sharon (born December 12, 1967) is an American singer, arranger, composer, director, producer, author, coach, and teacher of a cappella music.

 Early life

 Deke Sharon was born and raised in San Francisco.
 He started singing in choir groups at age five, including the San Francisco Boys Chorus where he toured the US and sang in operas with Pavarotti.
 He attended Town School for Boys and San Francisco University High School, where he sang lead (second tenor) in the barbershop quartet his freshman year in "The Music Man," and kept it going all four years, learning to direct and arrange a cappella.

 College

 Sharon spent his college years in Boston, graduating from Tufts University with a Bachelor of Arts in childhood studies, and a Bachelor of Music from the New England Conservatory of Music with a focus on vocal jazz, third stream, and music theory.